Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-In this section, we discuss the cutting plane algorithm that we use to solve the risk score problem.
-We start with a brief introduction of cutting plane algorithms to describe their practical benefits and to explain why existing algorithms stall on non-convex problems (Section \ref{Sec::CPA}).
+In this section, we present the cutting plane algorithm that we use to solve the risk score problem.
+In Section \ref{Sec::CPA}, we provide a brief introduction of cutting plane algorithms to discuss their practical benefits and to explain why existing algorithms stall on non-convex problems.
 In Section \ref{Sec::LatticeCPA}, we present a new cutting plane algorithm that does not stall.
-In Section \ref{Sec::MethodComparison}, we compare the performance of cutting plane algorithms to a commercial MINLP solver on difficult instances of the risk score problem.
+In Section \ref{Sec::MethodComparison}, we compare the performance of cutting plane algorithms to a commercial MINLP solver on instances of the risk score problem.